MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 ![swamp site](images/tirna-viii-c-location-map-swamp-site.jpg)

 Unfortunately this is one of those "keep trying till it works" scenarios.
 My images for whatever reason look nothing like Brahmiluff's - different resolution, different zoom level, completely different look to the splotches of colour.
 There's no convenient border nearby, the surrounding pixels are all swamp.
 There's a confluence of savanna, hills and swamp to the west but there's no convenient outpost location there.
+I've regularly got 7 resources, only six of which I'm actually interested in (Dy, HnCn, Pb, Ta, Ti, W).

 If you find a better location that's easier to pick up the first time, please raise an issue in the [GitHub repository](https://github.com/MaraRinn/StarfieldOutpostCompendium).

-## Procyon III (Cu, Sealant)
+## Procyon III (Cu, Fluorine, Sealant)

-[Procyon III](https://inara.cz/starfield/starsystem/101/#area1624) is one of several convenient sources of **Ionic Liquid**, along with Copper, Fluorine, Tetrafluoride, Water, Antimicrobial, Sealant, and Fiber.
+[Procyon III](https://inara.cz/starfield/starsystem/101/#area1624) is one of several convenient sources of **Ionic Liquid**, along with Antimicrobial, Copper, Fiber, Fluorine, Sealant, Sedative, Tetrafluoride, Water.
 All the materials should be available if you select a site in a region rich with Ionic Liquids (bright green patches on the map).

 We'll start off with extracting copper to drive industry at Bessel III-b.